-In the geometric simulation of multi-axis milling, dexel representation solid model is often used.
-In this modeling method, the object shape is defined as a collection of vertical segments (dexels) based on a 2 dimensional regular square grid in the xy plane.
-In this paper, the authors propose quad pillars algorithm and its improvement named delta pillars algorithm for converting a dexel model to an equivalent polyhedral STL model.
+In the geometric simulation of multi-axis milling, a dexel representation solid model is frequently used.
+In this modeling method, the object shape is defined as a collection of vertical segments (dexels) based on a two-dimensional regular square grid in the XY plane.
+In this paper, the authors propose the quad pillars algorithm and its enhanced version named the delta pillars algorithm for converting a dexel model to an equivalent polyhedral stereolithography (STL) model.
 These algorithms define a series of vertical pillar shapes for each square cell of the grid to represent the object shape as a bundle of pillars.
-The final polyhedral model is obtained as a result of simplified Boolean union operation of the pillar shapes.
-Different from the prior methods, proposed algorithms are simple and fast, and they are guaranteed to generate the water-tight polyhedral model without holes, gaps, and T-junctions.
-An experimental system is implemented and some conversion tests are performed.
-The system can convert a dexel model based on a high resolution grid to a polyhedral model in a practical amount of time.
+The final polyhedral model is obtained by performing a simplified Boolean union operation of the pillar shapes.
+Unlike prior methods, the proposed algorithms are simple and fast and are guaranteed to generate a watertight polyhedral model without holes, gaps, or T-junctions.
+An experimental system is implemented and conversion tests are performed.
+The system converted a dexel model based on a high-resolution grid to a polyhedral model in a practical amount of time.